markmadej/millstone/README.md

 I plan to use millstone during my everyday work, and I work in an agile environment.
 For now scrum will be the target, but other things like Kanban may be supported in the future.

+## Team Agreement
+[I'm using `team-agreement`](https://github.com/markmadej/team-agreement) as a default for issues related to this repo.
+Please familiarize yourself with this repo before starting work on this project.

 ## Development setup

 To run locally, run this command: